 - Results of any prior protection order hearings

 Supporting documents and records are crucial to your case.
-If you fail to support your allegations in a meaningful way, this will heavily restrict the court’s ability to grant an emergency custody order.
+If you fail to support your allegations meaningfully, this will heavily restrict the court’s ability to grant an emergency custody order.
 Remember, you must have an open case before you file for an emergency hearing.

 Contact the Law Office of Nicholas T. Exarhakis at (410) 593-0040

-If you believe your child is in immediate danger, it is critical that you act immediately to obtain an emergency custody order.
-At the Law Office of Nicholas T. Exarhakis, our family law team has been assisting families throughout Maryland for over 30 years and understand the extremely sensitive nature of these issues.
-Our practiced child custody attorney has the knowledge to obtain the outcome that will best serve your family.
+If you believe your child is in immediate danger, you must act immediately to obtain an emergency custody order.
+At the Law Office of Nicholas T. Exarhakis, our family law team has been assisting families throughout Maryland for over 30 years and understands the compassionate nature of these issues.
+Our practiced child custody attorney knows to obtain the outcome that will best serve your family.

 Call the Law Office of Nicholas T. Exarhakis at (410) 593-0040 to request a free case evaluation with a member of our Annapolis legal team.